slcs-jsc/jurassic/docs/manual/installation.md

 - **GNU Make**
   Required to build the bundled libraries and the JURASSIC executables.

+- **GNU Scientific Library (GSL)**
+  Required for numerical kernels and linear algebra support.

+- **netCDF-C library**
+  Required for netCDF input/output support used throughout the toolchain.

 - **MPI library** (optional, retrieval only)
   For example: